IMC-UAS-Krems/DBSTUE-SS23-Public/README.md

     FROM Student S, Book B, Checkout C
     WHERE S.sid = C.sid
     AND B.bid = C.bid
-    AND B.author = ’Olden Fames’
+    AND B.author = 'Olden Fames'
     AND S.age > 12
     AND S.age < 20
 ```